drug-design/course/docs/chapters/adme-case-studies.md

 #### Importance of Dose in B and C Toxicity
 *[nce]: New Chemical Entity: a compound not previously described.

-Another feature of direct organ toxicity is that the causal drugs are often administered at a high dose usually of 100 mg or greater.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-case-studies/importance-dose-b-c-toxicity-b9db37f4'><i class='fa fa-play' aria-hidden='true'></i></button>Another feature of direct organ toxicity is that the causal drugs are often administered at a high dose usually of 100 mg or greater.
 It is noticeable that all the drugs are given at 100 mg per day or greater and that 6/11 are administered at doses above 400 mg per day.
 Optimisation of compounds in drug discovery can aim at low doses (optimal pharmacokinetics, high intrinsic potency) without obvious structural alerts will attenuate the risk.
 *[pharmacokinetics]: The study of absorption, distribution, metabolism and excretion (ADME) of bioactive compounds.
 *[pharmacokinetic]: The study of absorption, distribution, metabolism and excretion (ADME) of bioactive compounds.